m3tac1ph4r/Notes/Interview Important/MongoDB.md

 ### 3. What is a Collection in MongoDB?

 A collection in MongoDB is a group of documents.
-If a document is the MongoDB analog of a row in a relational database, then a collection can be thought of as the analog to a table.
+If a document in the MongoDB analog of a row in a relational database, then a collection can be thought of as the analog to a table.
 Documents within a single collection can have any number of different “shapes.”, i.e. collections have dynamic schemas.
 For example, both of the following documents could be stored in a single collection: